oneananda/AWS_Operations/Learning/002 Amazon Virtual Private Cloud (VPC)/003 AWS SG Vs AWS NACLs/README.md

 | **How Rules Are Applied**        | Security Groups check all rules at once.
 If any rule allows the traffic, it’s allowed. | NACLs apply rules in a set order, and once a match is found, that rule is applied, and the rest are ignored. |
 | **Return Traffic**               | Security Groups automatically allow return traffic for any inbound connections, so we don’t need to worry about it. | With NACLs, we need to create rules for both incoming and outgoing traffic separately.
 Return traffic won’t be allowed unless we set up a rule for it. |

-## What AWS Security Groups and NACLs Have in Common?
+## What AWS Security Groups and AWS NACLs Have in Common?

 | **Feature**                      | **Description**                                                                      |
 |----------------------------------|--------------------------------------------------------------------------------------|